shyun3/dotfiles/README.md

 # Installation

-The following instructions assume the use of Ubuntu Linux.
+The following instructions assume the use of Ubuntu Linux unless otherwise specified.

 ## .bashrc